developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 **NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
 NG SimulScan is a data capture solution for retrieving data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:

 * **[MultiBarcode](#multibarcodeparams) -** acquires multiple, unique barcodes from a form in a single scan session and delivers the data either immediately or after the specified number of barcodes per scan is reached.
 Supported since DataWedge 8.0. _Unlike legacy SimulScan, a template is not required for this MultiBarcode feature, as opposed to the MultiBarcode subfeature that is part of Document Capture that does require a template._
 * **[Document Capture](#documentselectiondocumentcapture) -** retrieves data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
-Supported since DataWedge 8.0 and only available on select devices and scanners, see [Feature Matrix](../../matrix). _Document Capture, which includes MultiBarcode as a subfeature, requires a [NextGen SimulScan/Document Capture template](../../templatebuilder)._
+Supported since DataWedge 8.0 and only available on select devices and scanners, see [Feature Matrix](../../matrix). _Document Capture, which includes MultiBarcode as a subfeature, requires a [NextGen SimulScan template](../../templatebuilder), also known as [Document Capture template](../../templatebuilder)._

 <!--
   > <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture/NextGen SimulScan template.</span> -->